A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Methodology

 At any time $t$, vehicles of movement $(i,j,k)$, i.e., vehicles waiting on link $(i,j)$ to join link $(j,k)$, can be divided into two groups: held CAVs that are currently held at the associated parking location, and vehicles on the streets, called present vehicles.
 Let $x_{i,j,k}(t)$, $x_{i,j,k}^{\text{CAV,H}}(t)$, $x_{i,j,k}^{\text{CAV,P}}(t)$, and $x_{i,j,k}^{\text{HDV}}(t)$ indicate the total number of vehicles, number of held CAVs, number of present CAVs, and number of HDVs on movement $(i,j,k)$ at time $t$, respectively.
 Let $y_{i,j,k}(t)$ denote the number of departures of movement $(i,j,k)$ at time $t$.
 For simplicity, the number of vehicles on all links is modeled using point queues in which the physical length of vehicles is not considered.
 As a result, all held vehicles can re-enter the network once the held time achieves $\tau$.
 Then,

 where $C_{i,j,k}(t)$ is the saturation flow of movement $(i,j,k)$ at time $t$.
 The exact number of departing CAVs and HDVs, denoted by $y_{i,j,k}^{\text{CAV,P}}(t)$ and $y_{i,j,k}^{\text{HDV}}(t)$, are dependent on the vehicle distribution on link $(i,j)$ and the vehicle transition models.
 For instance, under a First-In-First-Out (FIFO) principle, the present CAVs and HDVs occupying the first $y_{i,j,k}(t)$ positions in the queue will depart upon receiving a green time.
+However, our method does not rely on specific queue serving disciplines.

 Let $q^{\text{CAV,P}}_{i,j,k}(t)$ and $q^{\text{HDV}}_{i,j,k}(t)$ indicate the CAV- and HDV-net flows for movement $(i,j,k)$ in time $t$, respectively, i.e., the arrivals from upstream movements subtracted by the departures to downstream movements.
 Note the transitions between held CAVs and present CAVs are excluded from $q^{\text{CAV,P}}_{i,j,k}(t)$.
 Then,